allan315/log_analyser/README.md

 Setup Vagrant and Virtualbox

-- Download and install Virtualbox: https://www.virtualbox.org/wiki/Download_Old_Builds_5_1
+- Download and install Virtualbox:<br>
+https://www.virtualbox.org/wiki/Download_Old_Builds_5_1

-- Download and install Vagrant: https://www.vagrantup.com/downloads.html
+- Download and install Vagrant:<br>
+https://www.vagrantup.com/downloads.html

-- Download and extract VM configuration https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59822701_fsnd-virtual-machine/fsnd-virtual-machine.zip
+- Download and extract VM configuration:<br>
+https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59822701_fsnd-virtual-machine/fsnd-virtual-machine.zip

 'cd' to /vagrant directory and run command 'vagrant up' to install the VM.
 Then run 'vagrant ssh' to login to the virtual machine.

-- Download the database file and extract it to /vagrant directory: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip
+- Download the database file and extract it to /vagrant directory:<br>
+https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip

 Load the data to database using 'psql -d news -f newsdata.sql' command

-- In VM connect to database (if not already connected to) use 'psql -d news' command in your VM
+- In VM connect to database (if not already connected to):<br>
+use 'psql -d news' command in your VM

-- When connected to database create views which are needed for error rate calculation.
+- When connected to database create views which are needed for error rate calculation:<br> Copy paste this:<br>
-Copy paste this:
 create view errs as select time::timestamp::date as date, count(*) from log where status like '404%' group by date;
 create view total as select time::timestamp::date as date, count(*) from log group by date;

-- Download and put the loganalyser.py in the same directory as the newsdata.sql
+- Download and put the loganalyser.py in the same directory as the newsdata.sql<br>

 ### Running the code